p3lim/keyboard_firmware/README.md

 # Keyboard Firmware

-This is the firmware for my hand-wired keyboard, based on the fantastic [tmk keyboard library](https://github.com/tmk/tmk_core).
+This is the firmware for [Sentraq S60-X](https://www.massdrop.com/buy/14808), based on the fantastic [tmk keyboard library](https://github.com/tmk/tmk_core).

-The keyboard runs on a [Teensy 2.0](http://www.pjrc.com/store/teensy.html) and has a couple of features such as multiple layers and macros.
+The keyboard runs on a [Atmel ATMEGA32U4](http://www.atmel.com/devices/ATMEGA32U4.aspx) and has a couple of features such as multiple layers and macros.

-Images and a buildlog of the keyboard can be found [here](https://imgur.com/a/zwsDN).

 ### Cloning, building & flashing

 Since this repository has a submodule the cloning needs an additional argument to init and update the submodule.

+You'll also need [Atmel FLIP](http://www.atmel.com/tools/FLIP.aspx) to flash the firmware to the keyboard.

 ```
 git clone --recursive https://github.com/p3lim/keyboard_firmware
 cd keyboard_firmware
+git checkout sentraq
 make
-make teensy
+make flip
 ```